ZhouSF-628/PIDSR/README.md

 ```

 # Citation
+If you find this work helpful to your research, please cite:
 > @inproceedings{pidsr2025zhou,
 > title = {PIDSR: Complementary Polarized Image Demosaicing and Super-Resolution},
 > author = {Shuangfan, Zhou and Chu, Zhou and Youwei, Lyu and Heng, Guo and Zhanyu, Ma and Boxin, Shi and Imari, Sato},